 Following is an example of a race that would follow the Racer Group setup most often used in race timing.
 The registration form that would be used for this sample race would have the following fields for racers to choose from:

 You’re timing a loppet ski race and have two distances for racers to choose from, a 15km and a 30km.
 You decide to base your start groups off of distance so that those doing the same distance start together.
-As such when you’re setting up your start list you choose to “Define start groups using racer fields” and select the “Choose your distance” field from the registration form to define your start groups.The options available in that field (15km and 30 km) become the Start Groups in the race, as pictured below.
+As such when you’re setting up your start list you choose to Split Racers into Start Groups and select the “Choose your distance” field from the registration form to define your start groups.The options available in that field (15km and 30 km) become the Start Groups in the race, as pictured below.

-We’ve just created Start Groups based on the race distance, which means that our Course Groups will be the same as our start groups, and can be created by selecting the same “Choose your distance” field.
+We’ve just created Start Groups based on the race distance, which means that our Course Groups will be the same as our start groups, and can be created the same way by selecting the same “Choose your distance” field.
 See Create Start Lists and Device Setup for more info.

 On the results for this example, we’ve chosen to create three different result sets, each with the racers grouped a different way: